bonnie/my_heavens/readme.md

 As of the time of writing this readme (May 2, 2017), 100% of the Python code is covered by unit tests, and a [Travis](https://travis-ci.org) integration runs the tests with every GitHub push.
-0% of the JavaScript is tested (see [Future Development](#future- development)).
+0% of the JavaScript is tested (see [Future Development](#future-development)).

 The app was developed using Chrome 57.0.2987.133 (64-bit) on Mac OS X 10.11.5.
-There has been no testing with other browsers or OSes.
+There has been no testing with other browsers or platforms.

 ## Sticking Points